 Please refer to the abstract marking matrix for further detailed information regarding each of these criteria.

-Using the email address provided during submission, the submitting author will be notified in mid-October as to whether or not their abstract has been accepted.
+Using the email address provided during submission, the submitting author will be notified as to whether or not their abstract has been accepted.
 If accepted, authors will also be informed as to whether their presentation will be an ePoster or an Oral presentation.
 Specific dates and times of presentation will be provided ASAP, once the program is completed.

 If you need to withdraw your abstract, a written statement reflecting the reasons for this decision must be sent to: firstname.lastname@example.org.